hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 no, I just used it to show the intermediate result

-[15:13:30](#167172201071EFXkU:gitter.im) <hiiamboris (NOT THIS ONE)>: and as a debugging hint í ½í¸‰
+[15:13:30](#167172201071EFXkU:gitter.im) <hiiamboris (NOT THIS ONE)>: and as a debugging hint ğŸ˜‰

 [15:14:13](#167172205372uBrCJ:gitter.im) <Kazzum (Kazzum)>:
 yep okay the `to-red-file` the  `to-local-file` make much more sense now.